 My name is Erin Donohue.
 I am a poet, novelist and editor living in Te-Whanganui-a-Tara, Aotearoa.
 My book Because Everything Is Right but Everything is Wrong (Escalator Press, 2017) was a finalist in two categories in the 2018 New Zealand Book Awards for Children and Young Adults and it centres around mental illness, high school and being a teen with the whole world stretched out in front of you.
 I have been featured in the Auckland Writers Festival, the Nelson Readers and Writers Festival and Verb in Wellington.
+My novel has been studied in high school English classes around the country and my poem Slideshow was included in the 2022 NCEA level one nationwide English exam.
 I write about illness, perception, disability, love, body image and fear and am currently working on a collection of personal essays.
-I like true crime, therapy, barbershop and my cat Maura, who is named after a Love Island contestant.
+I like taking pictures of the clouds, therapy, barbershop and my cat Maura, who is named after a Love Island contestant.
 I am my most authentic self when I am riding my moped on a sunny day or swimming in the sea, in any weather.